guillermooo/sublime-undocs/source/extensibility/packages.rst

 Sublime Text has a self-healing mechanism to recover deleted packages.
 It keeps a copy of all installed packages so it can recreate them when needed.
 This means it will be able to reinstall core packages, shipped packages and user packages alike.
-However, only user packages installed as ``sublime-package``s are added to the installed packages registry.
+However, only user packages installed as ``sublime-package`` are added to the installed packages registry.
 Packages installed in alternative ways will be completely lost if you delete them.

 Instalation of Packages